 * Living in the wider world

-Technology has become an essential part of our lives and the computing curriculum has been designed to prepare and teach children about how technology can make a difference to the world.
+Technology has become an essential part of our everyday lives and therefore the Computing Curriculum has been designed to prepare and teach children about how technology can make a difference to the world.

-At Franche Primary School, children are taught the essential elements of computing; digital literacy, information technology and computer science (see definitions below) which are fully embedded within exciting and relevant cross-curricular topics.
-These have been developed to meet the needs of the children and introduces children to a wide range of skills and problems.
+At Franche Primary School, children are taught the essential elements of computing; digital literacy, information technology and computer science (see definitions below), which are fully embedded within exciting and relevant cross-curricular topics.
+These have been developed to meet the needs of the children and introduce them to a wide range of skills and problems.

 Understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions create and debug simple programs